-The goal of the Graphic Design class is to allow students to practice and develop knowledge in a wide range of digital and conceptual design skills.
-The emphasis is on designing as a process with focus on using the computer as a tool to create original design work.
-Students will work with digital photography, vectors, product designs, and print layouts.
-In addition to designing their own work, experiences are provided to promote the understanding of the history and tradition of graphic design.
+The goal of the Computer Design class is to allow students to practice and develop knowledge in a wide range of digital and conceptual design skills.
+The emphasis is on using computer programming and graphics software while learning to solve problems through design.
+Students will work with Photoshop, Illustrator, Sketchup, as well as learn html, CSS, and Flash coding.
+This class will meet both and art and activities credit.

 The photography class teaches the basic skills necessary to produce quality black and white photographic prints.
 Students will expose, develop, and print their own photographic prints in the darkroom and go on short field trips to take photographs.
 In addition to technical acuity, the students will be led to an appreciation of the history of photography and become articulate about the impact ideas have in their daily lives.